Spiral Model in Software Engineering: What is it?

 • Risk factors might include underestimating operating costs, overspending on development, and other issues that could result in a poor final product.

-• The current prototype is assessed in the same way as the previous prototype, and if more testing is required, another prototype is created from it using the four-step process described above.
+• The current prototype is assessed in the same way as the previous prototype, and if more testing is required, another prototype is created using the four-step process described above.

 • The previous processes are repeated until the client is certain that the improved prototype accurately depicts the intended final product.